 TechTarget surveyed UK IT professionals regarding their 2012 security priorities.
 The findings show changing security priorities.

 Cisco partner Axonex has become the first UK reseller to be awarded the Authorised Technology Partner (ATP) accreditation for Cisco's Identity Services Engine technology.
 The Gloucestershire-based firm said this would help it manage increasingly diverse BYOD environments on Cisco networks.
-The ISE

 Learn what to consider for server, CPU and server architectures to ensure optimal SAP system performance.
 Find out what to avoid and how the cloud fits into the landscape.